Skip to main content

 We will also create a RoleBinding resource by adding the 01-rbac.yaml file.
 This will provide us with [access policies] on the namespace we have created in the cluster.

 A role binding resource grants the permissions defined in a role to a user or set of users.
-A role can be another resource we can create but in this instance we will reference a Kubernetes default role ClusterRole - admin.
+A role can be another resource we can create, but in this instance, we will reference a Kubernetes default role ClusterRole - admin.

 This RoleBinding resource references the ClusterRole - admin to provide admin permissions on the namespace to the set of users defined under subjects.
 In this case, the <yourTeam> GitHub group will have admin access to any resources within the namespace myapp-dev.